craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Select **Outlook**.

-1. Note that there is no "You've joined the Planning Group group" e-mail (because Sallie was added using powerShell).
+1. Note that there is no "You've joined the Planning Group group" e-mail (because Sallie was added using powerShell). **TODO**

 1. In the navigation pane, select **Planning Group** (scroll down).